-Beyond protecting your telephone number from the peering eyes of the people you serve as a healthcare provider, you may want to hide your telephone number to avoid getting bombarded with phone attempts at getting you to disclose yet more personal information, buying products that will never arrive, getting your credit card number, social security number or worse.
+Beyond protecting your telephone number from the peering eyes of the people you serve as a healthcare provider, you may want to hide your telephone number to avoid getting bombarded with phone attempts at getting you to disclose yet more personal information or buy products that will never arrive.
+They may try to get your credit card number, social security number or worse.
 More specifically, scammers and other criminals buy and sell lists of telephone numbers.
 Lists of telephone numbers belonging to professionals are quite valuable on the black market, where they can be purchased by identity thieves and compiled with other data bits accumulated from your purchases at the grocery store, the gas station, and other places you shop, both in-person and online.

 Whomever they are, wherever they are located, such scammers are often offshore, and completely out of the reach of local law enforcement.
 The best prevention then, is to control access to your personal telephone number(s).

 Why protect your personal telephone privacy now, after using your personal phone to deliver COVID-treatment?